Frequently Asked Questions, answered

 What is your warranty?

 - We warranty our labor on mechanical repairs for 1 year*.
-If your watch fails during that year, please bring it back to us**; there is no additional charge for labor!
-However, if your watch has suffered damage at your hands (if your dog digested it, or your child smashed with a hammer, or your grandma gummed it after eating one of her "special" candies) we can't cover that.
-Our warranty does not cover additional work or parts that were not addressed at the time of the initial repair; precognition is not a service we are offering at this point (but we might later?), and things do break even after our tender ministrations.
-We want you to be happy, and we will do everything we reasonably can to get your watch into good shape.
+If your watch fails during that year, please bring it back to us**; there is no additional charge for labor if other repairs are needed due to our incompetence!
+However, if your watch has suffered damage at your hands (if your dog digested it and your have since retrieved it from its terrible grave, or your child smashed with a hammer, or your grandma gummed it after eating one of her ancient purse-candies) we can't cover that.
+Our warranty also does not cover additional work or parts that were not addressed at the time of the initial repair; precognition is not a service we are offering at this point (but we might later?), and things do break even after our tender ministrations.
+We want you to be happy, and we will do everything we reasonably can to get your watch into good shape, but we also need to be cognizant of the value of our time.

 **Yes, you have to bring it back in to the shop; we literally can do nothing over the phone or email to resolve mechanical issues.